wilmixjemin8/Web/README.md

 s)  Includes  all  CDollar  Advantages.

-t)  It  uses   multiprotocols  than  Internet.
+t)  It  uses   multiprotocols  like  Internet..

 u)   It  is   Protocol  specific   for  encryption.